lbliii/opencv-video-to-frametrace/README.md

 ### 1. Create a Project

 By default, when you first start up an instance, the `default` project is attached to your active context.
-Create a new project and set attach it to your active pachctl context to avoid having to specify the project name (e.g., `--project video-to-frame-traces` ) in each command.
+Create a new project and set the project to your active pachctl context to avoid having to specify the project name (e.g., `--project video-to-frame-traces`) in each command.

 ```s
 pachctl create project video-to-frame-traces